 3/ Wander Down South Congress Avenue

-South Congress Avenue between Nellie Street and Mary Street
+South Congress Avenue between Johanna Street and Elizabeth Street

 I personally have brought at least five of my friends to take pictures with the “Greetings From Austin” mural before I realized I didn’t have one of myself!
 Mistake corrected.